Kamala-Dadashova/Kamala-Dadashova/README.md

 ---

 ## ✨ Fun Facts
-🌊 I’m a swimmer who believes the **butterfly stroke** is as elegant as a good Bayesian posterior.
+🌊 I’m a swimmer who finds peace and rhythm in the butterfly stroke, much like the clarity that comes from solving a complex problem.
 📚 When not coding, I’m probably reading about the intersection of **math, neuroscience, and technology**.

 ---